-Currently, however much shopping around you do, you’re unlikely to find anything more than 2.25% pa¹.
-If you are looking for 3-6 month TDs the average rate is now below 2%¹.
+Most Term Deposit are currently returning less than 2.25% pa¹ and if you are looking for 3-6 month Term Deposit the average rate is now below 2%¹.

-There is an alternative – it is possible to get your cash working harder.
-If you’re looking for a low risk investment that provides an attractive and stable income, XTBs might be the answer.
+There is an alternative.
+If you’re looking for a low-risk investment that provides an attractive and stable income, XTBs might be the answer.

 1 Source: RBA & Sydney Morning Herald